Oral & Skin Pathology

 - Difficulty in chewing or swallowing

 Dr. Lee routinely performs head, neck, oral, and body skin biopsies.
-If a mole or a lesion on the skin (epidermis) is found to be suspicious on examination, it will be sent to a Pathologist that will provide accurate, clear, and prompt diagnosis.
+If a mole or a lesion on the skin (epidermis) is found to be suspicious on examination, it will be sent to a Pathologist, who will provide accurate, clear, and prompt diagnosis.
 Definitive treatment will depend upon the microscopic diagnosis.